 Key changes to these streams include:

-- The new BIIP will be reduced to four streams which are:
+- The new BIIP will be reduced from nine to four streams which are:

 - Business innovation